-It is extremely difficult to diagnose Autism in very young children.
-Many of the behaviours which we might consider as 'Autistic traits' may actually indicate difficulties in other areas.
-These may include: -
+It is extremely difficult to diagnose autism in very young children.
+Many of the behaviours which we might consider as caused by autism may indicate difficulties in other areas.
+These may include:

 - Developmental delay

-- Speech and Language delay or disorder
+- Speech and language delay or disorder

-- Attachment difficulties.
+- Adverse childhood experiences/trauma Autism in Solihull nursery settings

-It is therefore most important to consider reasons for the behaviours we are witnessing.
+It is therefore important to consider all the possible reasons for the behaviours we are witnessing.